 - Complete the FAFSA.

-- Apply for admission to the College online or, if you prefer, print the admissions application and mail it in.
+- Apply for admission to the College online.

-- Complete the Pathways Scholarship application online or print the Pathways application and mail it in (deadline July 31 for Fall and Dec.
-1 for Spring).
+- Complete the Pathways Scholarship application online.
+Deadline: July 1 for Fall Semester and December 1 for Spring Semester.

 As a resource for our students, faculty, staff and members of the community, the College operates the Arthur Kuckes Childcare Center at the main campus in Dryden.
 The Center provides care from six weeks through pre-kindergarten.